Landed (album): Recording and production

 Can played a version of "Full Moon on the Highway" at Can Free Concert in February 1972.

 Landed was recorded in 1975 at Inner Space Studios in Weilerswist, near Cologne.
 Holger Czukay engineered the recording process and mixed side B at Inner Space.
 He teamed with Toby Robinson to mix side A at Studio Dierks in Stommeln.
 René Tinner assisted with the mix for both sides.

 Landed became the first Can album recorded with MCI JH-16 16-track tape recorder, replacing their previous two-track tape recorder.
 The new tape recorder doubled the productivity of their recording studio and allowed the production of composition layered with more overlapping sounds.

 The title "Landed" indicates a touchdown after Can's previous record, Soon Over Babaluma.
 Landed album cover was created by Christine Scholl, head of Can fan-club and Jaki Liebezeit's girlfriend at the time.
-Christine has been sending out promotional postcards and portraits of the band, printed on the backside cover of Soon Over Babaluma and autographed by Can.
-She piled up a number of these portraits and doodled on them, drawing beards, moustaches, rouged cheeks and lipstick, eyepatches, and elaborate bouffantes.
+Scholl had been sending out promotional postcards and portraits of the band, printed on the backside cover of Soon Over Babaluma and autographed by Can.
+She piled up a number of these portraits and doodled on them, drawing beards, moustaches, rouged cheeks and lipstick, eyepatches, and elaborate bouffants.
 She then assembled thirty of these six drawings into a collage.